 Hi!
-I’m Rachel, a data-driven research scientist with seven years of comprehensive experience independently conducting, analyzing, and reporting social psychological and behavioural research.
+I’m Rachel, a data-driven research scientist with eight years of comprehensive experience independently conducting, analyzing, and reporting social psychological and behavioural research.
 I have a passion for providing accurate, meaningful, and impartial insights from data to creatively solve real world problems with experience analyzing complex data using advanced statistical techniques in a variety of programming languages.

 As a Ph.D. student at the University of Toronto, I study social-moral psychology under the supervision of Dr. Jennifer Stellar.
 I received my Master of Arts in Psychology degree at the University of Toronto in November 2018 and my Honours Bachelor of Science degree at the University of Toronto in June 2017.
 Learn more about my research here!